fizzi01/Synthetic-Time-Series-Data/README.md

-# Synthetic Photovoltaic Data Generation Workflow
+# Addressing data scarcity in local photovoltaic datasets: a GAN-based workflow
-This repository contains the code to execute the workflow proposed in the comment "Generation of synthetic time series data: a comparison in the photovoltaics".
+This repository contains the code to execute the workflow proposed in the [paper]().
 This workflow involves generating synthetic photovoltaic (PV) energy output, and validating the generated data.

 ## Table of Contents